AttorneyOnline/docs/AO Documentation/docs/authoring/Basic Troubleshooting.md

 ![](https://puu.sh/HJxfl/42cc1034d2.png)

 ---
-Thanks to the Official AO Discord and theDev Team for the solutions to these solutions.
+Thanks to the Official AO Discord and the AO2 Dev Team for the solutions to these issues.
 Screenshots are provided by Crystal#5638
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTkwNDA0NDUyMl19
+eyJoaXN0b3J5IjpbLTEyMjI4MDg4MjZdfQ==
 -->